fredrik/hackblag/20090601-starting-small/starting-small.md

--- Starting small --
+# Starting small

-Lately I have been doing micro benchmarking of my code and others to get a feel for how it performs and behaves.
+Lately I have been micro benchmarking my Python code to get a feel for how it performs and behaves.
 This post will introduce a few benchmarking primitives that I will build upon in later benchmark studies.

 # Decorators